bblack16/cli_chef/README.md

 - *aliases* - A pipe ('|') separated list of aliases for this ingredient.
 Avoid naming conflicts with other ingredients and their aliases.

 - *allowed_values* - A pipe separated list of allowed values for this ingredient.
 If values are strings, they need to be encapsulated by single quotes (such as 'zip').
 Anything left without quotes will be treated literally in Ruby.
 So String, would mean any String object is allowed.

+### Ingredients

+Ingredients (arguments) are components of a full command to be executed by the Cookbook.
+Ingredients are comprised of the following attributes:

+- *name*: The name of this ingredient.
+This MUST be unique across all Ingredients in the Cabinet.
+It should be a symbol with no symbol characters or white spaces.
+A String object can be passed as the name, but it will be downcased, striped of symbols and have all white space replaced by underscores.

+- *description*: This should describe the Ingredient and what it does.
+Place descriptions of the options here as well.
+This attribute is optional, but recommended.

+- *default*: This the default value of the ingredient.
+Generally this is set to nil.
+When an Ingredient is contructed, the symbol :default being passed as the value with be converted to this.

+- *flag*: The flag for this Ingredient.
+Not all arguments have a flag, so this should be nil if it is one of those.
+This should be a string.
+(EX: '-c', 't', '--help').

+- *spacer*: The spacer is used to divide the flag and the value.
+By default it is nil, which means there is no space.
+So an Ingredient with a '-c' flag and a 'Text' value would be constructed as '-cTest'.
+This may typically be a space (' ').
+The same example with the spacer set to ' ' would construct like '-c Test'.

+- *encapsulator*: Used to encapsulate a value.
+Commonly left nil or as a quote or single quote.
+For instance, a file path that could have spaces may need this to be set to '"'.
+The toggle encap_space_values controls whether or not the encapsulator is used.
+If encap_space_values is set to true, the encapsulator will only be added to the value if it contains a space.
+This is the default behavior.

+- *encap_space_values*: _See encapsulator above._

+- *aliases*: An array of aliases for this ingredient.
+This must also be unique, just like the name.
+This means unique across all Ingredient names AND aliases.

+- *allowed_values*: An array of allowed values to this Ingredient.
+These can be objects such as specific strings or numbers or classes or regular expressions.
+If the value equates to true against the '===' with any of these allowed values it is permitted.

 ## Development